 - Bladder stones.
 The leftover urine can also crystallize to create bladder stones.

 BPH simply can cause these symptoms to happen, but having these symptoms doesn’t necessarily mean you have BPH.
 There are many reasons why you may have urinary issues.
-Talk to your urologist about a proper diagnosis.

 Treatment Options for BPH